CEDA East Regionals at WCSU

 Previous School Affiliations: Broad Run High School (2014-2016), Thomas Jefferson High School (2012-2014), Columbia University (2007-2011), Fordham University (2011), Monta Vista High School (2003-2007)

 Cliffs Notes: Coached a wide variety of teams, am open to different styles of debate.
 Tech > Truth.
 Tend to be preffed for clash debates or K v K debates.
 My favorite policy debates center around impact turns paired with advantage CPs, but I am agnostic about other strategies.
-I enjoy T debates vs both plan & no plan teams, as well as theory debates more than most judges - BUT they require you to slow down, develop fewer arguments, and engage the other team.
+I enjoy T debates vs both plan & no plan teams, as well as theory debates more than most judges - BUT you'd be more successful you to slow down, develop fewer arguments, and engage the other team.
 You will be more successful if you stick to your strengths - over-adaptation of 1ACs and neg strats don't have a great track record with me, it's better to defend the wall or what you are confident in instead of running from debate.

 Topic Familiarity: 0 for college, above average for high school.
 For college, I have done ZERO research on health care, which might affect my comprehension of common topic acronyms or T examples.
 For HS, I worked at DDI and am the primary argument coach for our team, so I've done a decent amount of research on the policy and K side of education policy.

 Terminal Defense/presumption can decide debates.
-I can be compelled that there is 0% risk of solvency to an affirmative case, or that there is no internal link to a DA, or that a K aff doesn't meet its role of the ballot and should lose on presumption.
+I can be compelled that there is 0% solvency to an affirmative case, or that there is no internal link to a DA, or that a K aff doesn't meet its role of the ballot and should lose on presumption.

 T vs K Affs.
 I judge these a lot.
 Several thoughts: